wearevero/canary/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to our team via [kridoveronique@gmail.com](mailto:kridoveronique@gmail.com).
+If you discover a security vulnerability, please send an e-mail to me via [kridoveronique@gmail.com](mailto:kridoveronique@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## Maintainer